 - Now add chopped onion, tomato, green chilies, cilantro to the fish.

-- Add lemon juice ¼ teaspoon each of salt and also rock salt.
+- Add lemon juice ¼ Tsp. each of salt and also rock salt.

 - Add tamarind pulp also.

-- Finally add 1 tablespoon Mustard oil and mix everything lightly.
+- Finally add 1 Tbsp.
+Mustard oil and mix everything lightly.